 Museum of Nature

 The nation’s capital is home to some of the country’s best museums.
-At the very top of our list is the Museum of Nature.
+At the very top of our list of places to visit in Ottawa with kids is the Museum of Nature.
 It houses five incredible floors of learning, fun and interactive exhibits for kids of all ages.
 Plan your time accordingly as it’s very easy to spend an entire day at this museum, especially if you watch one of the 3D films and visit the Butterflies in Flight exhibit currently on display.
 My kids range in age from two to nine and there really was something unique for each of them at the Museum of Nature.